 - Minimally Invasive Total Hip Replacement

 - Revision Total Joint Replacement

 - Total Shoulder Replacement and Reverse Shoulder Replacement

 Comprehensive Orthopedic Care

 Winthrop-University Hospital's Department of Orthopedics uses a multidisciplinary team approach focused on providing complete services to support you and your family during the joint replacement surgery process, beginning with pre-op education and continuing through recovery.

-All joint replacement patients are required to attend an educational program prior to their surgery.
-This program is designed to alleviate concerns regarding the hospital experience and to provide the opportunity to interact with the various disciplines that will be involved with the patient’s care.
+- A comprehensive preoperative education class taught by the caregivers that will care for you during and after your stay.
+It’s not unusual for the nurse that spoke to you at class to recognize you in the hospital halls!
+This class is designed to alleviate concerns regarding the hospital experience and to provide the opportunity to interact with the various disciplines that will be involved with the patient’s care.